ds2-lab/LambdaFS/aws-setup/documentation/setup.md

 **NOTE:** This information is covered in greater detail in the LambdaFS-Benchmarking-Utility GitHub repository available [here](https://github.com/ds2-lab/LambdaFS-Benchmarking).

 To run the same software we used when evaluating λFS and HopsFS, you can navigate to the `/home/ubuntu/repos/LambdaFS-BenchmarkingUtility` directory.
-The branch compatible with λFS is the `origin/generic` branch, while the branch compatible with HopsFS is the `origin/vanilla-distributed` branch.
+All (Java) commands related to executing the benchmarking utility must be executed from the root directory of the local repository.
+On the publicly available AMIs, this is the `/home/ubuntu/repos/LambdaFS-BenchmarkingUtility` directory.
+The git branch compatible with λFS is the `origin/generic` branch, while the branch compatible with HopsFS is the `origin/vanilla-distributed` branch.

-You can execute this application with the following command:
+You can execute this application with the following command (from the root of the benchmarking repository):
 ``` sh
 java -Dlog4j.configuration=file:/home/ubuntu/repos/LambdaFS-BenchmarkingUtility/src/main/resources/log4j.properties \
 -Dsun.io.serialization.extendedDebugInfo=true -Xmx2g -Xms2g -XX:+UseConcMarkSweepGC -XX:+UnlockDiagnosticVMOptions \